arpitbbhayani/articles/blogs/fsm.md

 We have seen how intuitive it is to build Regular expression FSMs using Python Coroutines, but if our hypothesis is true things should equally intuitive when we are implementing FSMs for other use cases and here we take a look at two examples and see how a state is implemented in each

 ## Divisibility by 3
-Here we build a FSM that tells if a given stream of digits of a number is divisible by 3 or not.
+Here we build an FSM that tells if a given stream of digits of a number is divisible by 3 or not.
 The state machine is as shown below.

 ![div3](https://user-images.githubusercontent.com/4745789/79641628-564ae000-81b6-11ea-9c84-147cae3a30a6.png)